Neethuharii/parallax-landing-page/README.md

 # parallax-landing-page
-It contains a web page created using CSS and HTML  features an eye-catching parallax effect.
+It contains a web page created using CSS and HTML that include features of an eye-catching parallax effect.